heisenberg01010/Project-Clustering-Geolocation-Data-Intelligently/README.md

 # Project-Clustering-Geolocation-Data-Intelligently
 Basic python project

-This basically a project that determines locations of cab drivers in a country.
+This is basically a project that determines locations of cab drivers in a country.